Valens Practice Merger

 Valens Medical Partnership is also now operating as a Primary Care Network working with key local partners to expand the services we can offer every patient.
 This is to provide an integrated care system for the benefit of our local communities.
 This means that we can provide more seamless, joined up patient care.
 We want to remove the barriers to accessing services and address current challenges.

-Q. What will this mean to me?
+What does the merger mean to me?

-Q. What will the new Practice be called?
+What is the new Practice called?

-Q. I have a long term health problem – how will this affect my care?
+I have a long term health problem – how will this affect my care?

 Every effort will be made to ensure that you continue to see your preferred clinicians for ongoing care.
 If you usually attend a clinic at a certain practice for diabetes, asthma for example, then this will continue as normal.

-Q. Will there be any change to the service we receive from community services such as district nurses, midwives or health visitors?
+Will there be any change to the service we receive from community services such as district nurses, midwives or health visitors?

-The community teams will continue to work with all three practices as usual to provide care to patients.
+The community teams continue to work with all three practices as usual to provide care to patients.

 We will continue to deliver your core GP services through your current practice.
 We are committed to developing our services and our healthcare team, and in future may be able to offer more specialist services to patients across Valens.

-Q. Will the new merged Practice have access to my medical records?
+Will the new merged Practice have access to my medical records?

 Yes, the three clinical records are being combined into one.
 If you go to another site, such as for a specialist clinic, your medical record will be available to the clinician seeing you there.

-Core opening hours at our sites and our main branches in Ashington, Cramlington and Morpeth will remain the same.
+Core opening hours at our sites and our main branches in Ashington, Cramlington and Morpeth remain the same.
 Telephone lines are open for all patients from 8.00am until 6.00pm Monday to Friday.
 We are not planning to reduce our services or close any branches as a result of this merger.
 Like all other practices, we may vary some opening hours because of patient demand and clinical resources.

-Q. Booking appointments – will I see any changes?
+Booking appointments – are there any changes?

 We now have a central navigation team who will help guide you to the most appropriate appointment for your needs, which is another benefit for all our patients and this merger.